 All incoming freshmen are required to take a math placement exam in order to enroll in any Mathematics course at UT Dallas.
 Please go to the Undergraduate Education Math Placement website for more information.

-Students with majors in the School of Engineering and Computer Science, the School of Natural Science and Math, or Arts and Technology may need to or want to take Computer Science courses.
+Students with majors in the School of Engineering and Computer Science, the School of Natural Science and Math, or the School of Arts, Technology, and Emerging Communication may need to or want to take Computer Science courses.
 Please read this information about Computer Science placement testing.

 Any student enrolling in a Spanish, French, or German course at UT Dallas needs to visit the School of Arts and Humanities' Language Placement website for more information.

 Texas Success Initiative (TSI)

 If you have received an automated email regarding the Texas Success Initiative (TSI), there is a possibility you will need to comply with the State of Texas TSI mandate.
 TSI does not affect your admission to UT Dallas, but it can affect course placement and registration.
 If necessary, you will need to take the TSI Assessment.
 The test can be taken at UTD prior to your orientation once you graduate high school or the morning of the second day of your freshman orientation.
 An email will be sent one month prior to orientation with detailed information on how to register for testing.
 You can find more information about the Texas Success Initiative here.